 Cooked white rice is sodium-free when cooked in water with no added salt.
 Any addition of salted butter, broth or salt-blended seasonings will add sodium.
 White rice in its original form contains no sodium.

-Wild rice contains 5 mg sodium per cup, only slightly more than white and brown rice.
-Wild rice provides fewer carbohydrates than white or brown varieties, and offers 3 g dietary fiber per serving.
-Wild rice also offers 6 g protein per cup, 2 g more than a similar serving of brown and white rice.
+Wild rice contains 5 milligrams of sodium per cup, only slightly more than white and brown rice.
+Wild rice provides fewer carbohydrates than white or brown varieties, and offers 3 grams of dietary fiber per serving.
+Wild rice also offers 6 grams of protein per cup, 2 grams more than a similar serving of brown and white rice.

 Sodium content in the rice is minimal, but when you purchase prepackaged rice dishes and sides with the seasonings included, the seasonings are often very high in sodium.
 Regulate the sodium in prepared side dishes by making the rice and seasoning it yourself with herbs and spices to suit your flavor preferences and limiting added sodium.